-Dundonald School Council is made up of two representatives from each class, starting from Year 1.
+Dundonald School Council is made up of two representatives from each class, starting from Year 2.
 At the beginning of the autumn term, the children elect two people to represent their views and attend school council meetings.
-These are held on a weekly basis, where they investigate an issue raised by their classmates, Mrs Duffy (Headteacher) or outside agencies (Governors, members of the PTA and members of the LA).
+These are held every two weeks, where the school councillors investigate issues raised by their classmates, Mrs Duffy (Headteacher) or outside agencies (Governors, members of the PTA and members of the LA).
 The councillors then feed back to their classmates about what happened at the meeting and make things happen, or explain why they can't.

 The school council want to empower all children at Dundonald Primary School.

 In the current academic year the following children represent the School Council:

 Zaccaiah and Irene (Year 2M), Kai and Kerina (Year 2H), Rachele and Ruri (Year 3), Efe and Imaan (Year 4), Evan and Elsa (Year 5), Matthew H and Reiss (Year 6D), Sophie and Diana (Y6G).

 Empowerment is not just about academic success; it also means having your views listened to, respected and acted upon.

 General Aim of the School Council is:

 - to explore real and current issues